mlpack/mlpack/doc/tutorials/neighbor_search.md

 static const double BestDistance();
 ```

-The `mlpack::neighbor::FurthestNeighborSort` class is another implementation,
+The `FurthestNeighborSort` class is another implementation, which is used to
-which is used to create the `KFN` typedef class, which finds the furthest
+create the `KFN` typedef class, which finds the furthest neighbors, as opposed
-neighbors, as opposed to the nearest neighbors.
+to the nearest neighbors.

 ## `MetricType` policy class